 9) Cook over the fire pit

-Flies don’t like smoke.
-So why not have a cookout over the firepit?
-Or just keep the grill on all night for seconds (and thirds).
+Flies don't like smoke.
+So why not have a cookout over this firepit?

-Citrus is good for deterring house flies, but it’s good for attracting fruit flies.
-Depending on which flies you’re battling, this may be an option for you.
+Citrus is good for deterring house flies, but it actually attracts fruit flies.
+Depending on which type you're battling, this may be an option for you.
 Use essential oils or leave out some orange or lemon peels in a bowl.
 Your guests will love the smell.
-The (house) flies will not.

 11) Fly Tape